hlc1209/ecem202a_project/docs/proposal.md

 # 6. Requirement for Success

-To build such a system, the following skillsets and resources are needed.
+To build such a system, the following skill sets and resources are needed.

-## Skillsets
+## Skill sets
 * Embedded system
 * Real-time operating system
 * Bluetooth Low Energy (BLE)